GDSC-NIT-Calicut/apms-frontend/README.md

 <a href="https://gdscnitc.in">
 	<img width="800" src="./GDSCNITC.png" alt="GDSC NITC"/>
 </a>
-	<h2 align="center"> < Insert Project Title Here > </h2>
+	<h2 align="center"> Activity Points Management System </h2>
-	<h4 align="center"> < The Activity Points Management System (APMS) is a web-based platform developed for the National Institute of Technology Calicut (NITC) to streamline the management, submission, and verification of student activity points, as mandated in the undergraduate curriculum.
-APMS serves as a centralized tool for all stakeholders-students, faculty advisors, event organizers, and administrators-to ensure transparent, efficient, and accurate tracking of activity points required for graduation.
+	<h4 align="center"> The Activity Points Management System (APMS) is a web-based platform developed for the National Institute of Technology Calicut (NITC) to streamline the management, submission, and verification of student activity points, as mandated in the undergraduate curriculum.
+APMS serves as a centralized tool for all stakeholders-students, faculty advisors, event organizers, and administrators-to ensure transparent, efficient, and accurate tracking of activity points required for graduation. </h4>
- > </h4>
 </p>

 ---